U.S. banks cast wary eye at mortgage borrowers as forbearance periods end

 The key difference: the mortgage forbearance program is imposed by U.S. agencies that back the vast majority of housing debt and it does not require borrowers to show proof of hardship, industry sources said.
 That has made it difficult to tell who enrolled out of temporary need or extreme caution, versus who will never be able to resume payments.

-“No one really knows how many of these people who are in forbearance are actually going to be able to recover, and how many of them are also going to go to serious delinquency,” said Tim Mayopoulos, chief executive officer of Blend, a digital mortgage platform.
+“No one really knows how many of these people who are in forbearance are actually going to be able to recover, and how many of them are also going to go to serious delinquency,” said Tim Mayopoulos, president of Blend, a digital mortgage platform.

 Some of the biggest U.S. mortgage lenders including JPMorgan Chase & Co and Wells Fargo & Co may talk about mortgage trends when they start reporting first-quarter results on Friday.